pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get the associated classes for CLASSNAME.

-      Get the classes(or class names) that are associated with the CLASSNAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options and modified by the other options.
+      Get the classes(or class names) that are associated with the CLASSNAME argument filtered by the --assoc-class, --result-class, --role and --result-role options and modified by the other options.

       Results are formatted as defined by the output format general option.

     Options:
-      -a, --assocclass <class name>   Filter by the association class name provided.
+      -a, --assoc-class <class name>  Filter by the association class name provided.
 Each returned class (or class
                                       name) should be associated to the source class through this class or its subclasses.
                                       Optional.
-      -C, --resultclass <class name>  Filter by the association result class name provided.
-Each returned class (or class
+      -C, --result-class <class name>
-                                      name) should be this class or one of its subclasses.
+                                      Filter the returned objects by the class name provided.
+Each returned class (or class name) should be this class or one of its subclasses.
 Optional
       -r, --role <role name>          Filter by the role name provided.
 Each